 You may be as surprised as we were to find out the Brenwick plans to put a gas station next to your home.
 Crazy!
 That's what we thought too.
 Please explore the site, visit the linked articles and research for yourself to see if this is really something that you want.
-And then ask, why didn't you know about it?
-A lot has transpired over the last few months please scroll to the bottom to see the latest updates.
+A lot has transpired over the last few months and we've recently retained Community and Environmental Defense Services to help us protect the residents near the proposed site.
+A lot has transpired of the last few months so please subscribe to our newsletter to stay up to date.

 Great Questions.
 To best understand what the risks are we need to know what we would be exposed to.
 The biggest health concerns for those living in close proximity to a gas station would be Benzene, Carbon Monoxide, and exhaust fumes.
 We all know the dangers of Engine Exhaust and Carbon Monoxide, but we wanted to introduce you to your new neighbor, Benzene.